-You have a look at your calendar and you see a meeting at 2pm, a lecture at 3pm and a consulting coffee chat at 4pm which you totally forgot about.
+You have a look at your calendar and you see a meeting at 2pm, a lecture at 3pm and a consulting coffee chat at 4pm, which you had totally forgotten about.

-It is not easy to get hold of consultants from top tier firms, so you need to make sure to make the best of this opportunity.
+It is not at all easy to get hold of consultants from top tier firms, so you need to make sure to make the best of this opportunity.
 As with every important meeting in your life, you need to go in prepared to approach the exchange correctly.

-At My Consulting Coach, we like to begin with an end in mind.
-That’s why we would ask ourselves
+Now, at My Consulting Coach, we like to begin with an end in mind.
+That’s why we start by asking ourselves:

 What is the purpose of this coffee chat?

-1. Giving a good first impression: never forget that one of the most important tasks for a consultant is dealing with clients, so a good first impression is very important
+1. Making a good first impression: never forget that one of the most important parts of a consultant's work is dealing with clients, so a good first impression is very important

-- Appearance: as obvious as it may sound, make sure clothing, make-up/grooming is on point.
-There is no need to overdo it, you will NOT be judged on how you dress, you just need to look tidy and professional, like you didn't just roll out of bed.
+- Appearance: as obvious as it may sound, make sure clothing, make-up/grooming etc is all on point.
+There is no need to overdo it, as you will NOT be judged on how you dress.
+Just look tidy and professional, like you didn't just roll out of bed.

 - Soft skills: being friendly and pleasant to talk to is very important.
-The person on the other side of the table will probably think:
+The person on the other side of the table will be thinking:

-- Avoid obvious questions: asking a consultant why they decided to work in consulting, despite being a safe question, does not show any intellectual curiosity.
-Never forget that you don’t have much time to impress so don’t waste your word allowance in dull questions.
+- Avoid obvious questions: asking a consultant why they decided to work in consulting - despite being a safe question - does not show any intellectual curiosity.
+Never forget that you don’t have much time to impress, so don’t waste your small word allowance on dull questions.

-- Don’t be boring: put yourself in the shoes of the consultant doing the coffee chat.
-Probably he’s got 10 candidates left who are most likely going to ask similar questions (plus 10 hours of work when he’s back in the office).
+- Don’t be boring: put yourself in the shoes of the consultant conducting the coffee chat.
+More than likely, they have another 10 candidates who are going to ask the same questions (plus 10 hours of work when they get back to the office).
 Try to keep the conversation as natural and spontaneous as possible.

-- Ask about them: an introduction will give you some crucial insights about the individual you are dealing with and enable you to tailor your personal stories based on her perceived background, focus and interests.
-Try to make the conversation flow seamlessly between her story and your story.
+- Ask about them: an introduction will give you some crucial insights about the individual you are dealing with and enable you to tailor your personal stories based o the consultant's perceived background, focus and interests.
+Try to make the conversation flow seamlessly between their story and yours.

-2. Talking about your experience in an achievement oriented way: avoid bragging but make sure you highlight, subtly or not, your accomplishments as you are conversing, especially highlighting the impact you brought and the difference you made.
-For instance, if you are asked what you are doing and you are a PhD student working on racing vehicles.
+2. Talking about your experience in an achievement-oriented way: avoid bragging but, as you are conversing, make sure you highlight (subtly or not) your accomplishments.
+In particular, highlighting the impact you had and the difference you made.
+Say you are asked what you are doing and you happen to be a PhD student working on racing vehicles.
 There are a couple of ways you could respond:

 3. Gathering information about the recruitment process

-Again, try to ask meaningful questions about the recruitment.
-Avoid at all costs questions Google knows the answer to.
-It is both useless (you can get that information anyway) and, most importantly, shows that you are either not very interested or not capable of gathering information, which is a fundamental skill for consultants (and anyone in general really).
-Instead, ask questions relative to your background in an action oriented fashion.
-So, for instance, if you are an undergraduate who did an internship in the energy sector your questions could be:
+Again, try to ask meaningful questions about recruitment.
+You should avoid at all costs questions which Google already knows the answer to.
+This is useless as you can get the information anyway.
+More importantly, though, it shows that you are either not very interested or not capable of gathering information - which is a fundamental skill for consultants (and any worthwhile employees generally).
+Instead, you should ask questions relative to your background in an action-oriented fashion.
+So, for instance, if you are an undergraduate who did an internship in the energy sector your questions be:

 4. Expanding your network

-You want to make sure that the consultant on the other side of the table will remember you.
-The best way to make your coffee chat memorable for consultants is finding a common interest outside of work you are both passionate about (perhaps you are both following recent cricket or football matches, for example).
+You want to make sure that the consultant on the other side of the table will actually remember you.
+The best way to make your coffee chat memorable is finding a common interest outside of work that you are both passionate about (perhaps you are both following recent cricket or football matches, for example).
 Besides this, you should:

 c.
-Send a follow up e-mail after the call thanking the consultant for their time;
+Send a follow-up e-mail after the meeting thanking the consultant for their time

 d.
 If you manage to establish a good relationship, keep them updated every month with a short email on how you are doing

 On top of what you should do, there are also some DON’Ts to remember.